in a levator approach/resection (ptosis repairs) is any skin removed? or none at all

 Skin removal may help eyelid ptosis

-There is a group of patients who have a droop of the upper eyelid because of heavy skin excess weighting down the upper lids.
+There is a group of patients who have a droop of the upper eyelid because of the heavy skin excess weighting down the upper lids.
 Skin removal will help improve the lid position for those individuals.
-Of course if the skin is not in excess a lid hollow can be created if skin and fat are removed.
-In all cases the eyelid muscle, the levator must have the correct length and function for a proper repair.
+Of course, if the skin is not in excess, a lid hollow can be created if skin and fat are removed.
+In all cases, the eyelid muscle, the levator, must have the correct length and function for a proper repair.

 Best of luck,

 If a patient has excess s kin in the upper lip and wants it improved, then upper lid skin is removed during ptosis repair.

 As you can read from all the previous posters, it depends upon the individual situation.
 PLEASE see at least 3 boarded surgeon in person in your area.
 From MIAMI the "real" Dr. Darryl J. Blinski 305 598 0091